fstengel/m5LvglFiles/readme.md

 TBD.
 * Render a few classes really private
 * `update()` should reall be private...
+* write a `@property` peekChanged: to see if chnged recently without resetting it

 For an actual use case see the code for `M5ButtonEncoder` in the `m5encoder` package.